If you have come across this article, you are likely planning to get some money in the bank.

 Here are some other things to avoid when investing:

 - Investing before paying down debt.
 If your interest rate is above 5% – pay it off.
-While investing in the stock market can result in higher returns, paying off debt will result in an instant 5%+ return on investment.
+Investing in the stock market can result in higher returns.
+It can also pay off debt will result in an instant 5%+ return on investment.

-- Investing for the short-term.
+- Investing for the short-term. .
 If you are saving for a short-term goal (i.e., a car), you should probably avoid the stock market.
-You will be subject to market volatility in the short-term, and this could be detrimental to your goals.
+You will be subject to market volatility in the short-term.
+This could be detrimental to your goals.
 Consider money market funds or CDs instead.

 - Passing up free money.
 When your company offers a 401(k) match – you take the money – no exceptions.

-- Playing it too safe.
+- Playing it too safe..
 If you are young, you need to be in the stock market.
-You can withstand the market volatility because you (unfortunately) have many years of work ahead of you before retirement.
+You can handle market volatility because you have years of work ahead of retirement..

 At this point, I believe you are ready to start building your portfolio.